bravoserver/bravo/README.rst

  computer scientists in love with Minecraft be completely unconcerned with its licensing.
 An open-source server goes a long way towards supporting the community.
 Additionally, the official Alpha server chews up gigabytes of resources and wastes many minutes of CPU.
-Beta is far more lightweight and will probably not take on those additional costs as it matures due to a different programming language (Python), programming paradigm (Twisted-style asynchronous scheduling), and programming style (import this).
+Bravo is far more lightweight and will probably not take on those additional costs as it matures due to a different programming language (Python), programming paradigm (Twisted-style asynchronous scheduling), and programming style (import this).